Peters-Graham House

-The Peters-Graham House is an historic, American home that is located in Greensboro in Greene County, Pennsylvania.
+The Peters-Graham House is an historic home that is located in Greensboro in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1995.

 History and architectural features

 The first section of this historic structure was built circa 1859, and is a one-story, single-pen, log dwelling that measures fifteen feet by thirteen feet.
 Attached to the house is an eighteen-foot by thirteen-foot timber-frame addition that was built in the mid- to late-nineteenth century.
 The two sections are covered by a shallow pitched roof.
 A shed roofed kitchen was added in the mid-twentieth century.
 It was built by Robert Peters, an African American and a formerly enslaved man who worked in the local potteries.

-It was listed on the National Register of Historic Places in 1995.